Counselling Services in Waterloo Region

 Limits of confidentiality

-However, as a therapist I do have certain limitations on confidentiality.
-In the following cases, I would not be able to ensure confidentiality:
+However, as therapists we do have certain limitations on confidentiality.
+In the following cases, we would not be able to ensure confidentiality:

-- If a client presents a risk of physical harm to themselves or others, I am obligated to notify the appropriate parties.
+- If a client presents a risk of physical harm to themselves or others, your therapist is obligated to notify the appropriate parties.

-- If there is a suspected case of child neglect or abuse, I have a duty to report to Family & Children's Services.
+- If there is a suspected case of child neglect or abuse, your therapist has a duty to report to Family & Children's Services.

 - If clinical records are subpoenaed through a court order.

-- If a presenting issue is beyond my scope of practice, I may seek clinical supervision/consultation.
-However, in this instance, your personal information would remain anonymous as I would continue to ensure your privacy.
+- If a presenting issue is beyond your therapist's scope of practice, they may seek clinical supervision/consultation.
+However, in this instance, your personal information would remain anonymous as we would continue to ensure your privacy.

-Please note that in all instances I will do my very best to have a conversation with you about my concerns before any action is taken.
+Please note that in all instances your therapist will do their very best to have a conversation with you about our concerns before any action is taken.

 confidentiality In Public

 Working with teenagers means that parents are typically arranging their appointments, driving them to their sessions, and footing the bill.
 Understandably, this also means that parents sometimes want to know how their child is doing in therapy.
 While well-intentioned, the rules of confidentiality apply to teenagers, as well.
-You are welcome to contact me to schedule appointments for your child or express concern about a particular issue, but please note that I do not share what your child and I discuss in session.
-Maintaining this therapeutic relationship is essential for your son or daughter to feel that they can have an open and honest conversation with me, without fearing that it will come back to a parent.
+You are welcome to contact your therapist to schedule appointments for your child or express concern about a particular issue, but please note that we do not share what your child discusses in session.
+Maintaining this therapeutic relationship is essential for your son or daughter to feel that they can have an open and honest conversation with their therapist, without fearing that it will come back to a parent.